lisp-mirror/eql5/README-1.txt

     you need to choose Qt 5.5, and not later versions!
     QtWebKit will continue to work with versions > 5.5, but it has to be compiled manually (which is not fun).
-    Since QtWebKit has a better, more native integration with Qt than QtWebEngine, there is currently no plan to switch to QtWebEngine in EQL5 (we would very much miss QWebElement).
+    QtWebKit has a better, more native integration with Qt than QtWebEngine, see for example QWebElement, which doesn't exist in QtWebEngine.